turingschool/try-turing/popup-lite-brite/index.md

 ## Programming Languages We Will Use

-Building the user-facing part of a website or app is referred to as Front-End Engineering.
-Building a Front-End requires the writing code in three programming languages, and making the code in each language "talk to" the code in the others.
+Building the user-facing part of a website or app is referred to as Front End Engineering.
+Building a Front End requires the writing code in three programming languages, and making the code in each language "talk to" the code in the others.

 It can feel like a lot, but let's start by building an understanding of what each language is responsible for.
 We will make some comparisons to the human body to create context.